Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Numerical Experiments

-We conduct simulation studies to evaluate performance of the proposed estimators.
-We consider two scenarios with unbiased and biased external summary statistics, respectively.
-In Scenario I, a triplet of treatment $T$, outcome $Y$ and covariate $X$ are generated as follows in both the internal and external data:
+We conduct simulation studies to evaluate the performance of the proposed estimators.
+We consider different scenarios with transportable and untransportable external summary statistics, respectively.
+In Scenario I, a triplet of treatment $D$, outcome $Y$ and covariate $X$ are generated as follows in both the internal and external data: